Your Notifications are Empty.

 The High Cost of Driving Without Insurance

-Therefore, Bajaj General Insurance offers comprehensive motor insurance plans that go beyond just saving you from fines.
-With features like 24/7 Roadside Assistance and a wide network of cashless garages (7,200+), you get protection for your vehicle and peace of mind on the road.
+With Bajaj General Insurance, you can get comprehensive motor insurance plans that go beyond just saving you from fines.
+With features like 24/7 Roadside Assistance and a wide network of cashless garages (7,200+), you can get protection for your vehicle and peace of mind on the road.

 Don't wait for a challan to remind you.
 Download the Bajaj General app today!